 Presented by the creative team behind Chez Dré, Bibelot houses a retail space of beautifully packaged and crafted gourmet gifts; from chocolate bars to enrobed fruit and nuts, decadent biscuits, locally-sourced honey as well as specialty coffee and teas.
 Alternatively, one may be inclined to browse the Bibelot library, dedicated solely to ‘hard to find’, professional chocolate and patisserie books.
-The Bibelot High Tea Salon hosts lavish afternoon teas, with gourmet sweet and savory treats as well as tea, coffee and champagne.

 Paying homage to classic French pâtisserie – Bibelot focuses on combining high quality ingredients and delicate flavours, with artisanship and attention to detail at the core of every product that makes it’s way into the showcase.
 With a wide range of petits gâteaux, bonbons, macarons and delicate biscuits – there is sure to be a treat to satisfy each and every sweet tooth.